-FEMA offers tuition-free training and education programs and courses through several providers including the Center for Domestic Preparedness, the Emergency Management Institute, and the National Training and Education Division's Training Partners Program (TPP).
-TPP includes the Center for Homeland Defense and Security, National Domestic Preparedness Consortium, Rural Domestic Preparedness Consortium, and training partners through the Continuing Training Grants program.
+FEMA offers tuition-free training and education programs and courses through several providers including the CDP, EMI, and the National Training and Education Division's Training Partners Program (TPP).
+TPP includes the Center for Homeland Defense and Security, NDPC, RDPC, and the CTG Program.